Yardley London: History

+In 1970, Yardley was the title sponsor of British Racing Motors for two years, with the team racing as Yardley Team BRM.
+Yardley then moved to the then-Bruce McLaren Motor Racing in 1972, becoming the team's first title sponsor.
+The team raced as Yardley Team McLaren for three years.
+Part of the sponsorship deal with the two Formula One teams was black, gold and ochre stripes in a stylised "Y" painted on the car's bodywork.

 In 1970, BAT organized its cosmetic businesses, which included Yardley, into British American Cosmetics.
 The cosmetics division was sold to Beecham Group in 1984.
 The following year, Yardley was sold to Wasserstein Perella & Co.

 In 1991, Yardley introduced English Blazer, a range of men's grooming products.

-In 1998, Yardley was placed into receivership after a year of marketing attempts to update its old-fashioned image.
+To help update the company's old-fashioned image, Yardley signed up Canadian supermodel Linda Evangelista in September 1996 for a fee of $7.75 million.
+However, the project backfired when Yardley was placed into receivership in August 1998.
 That same year, Yardley was acquired by Wella.

 In 2005, Lornamead acquired Yardley for £60 million.
 In 2013, Li & Fung Group (now Fung Group) acquired Lornamead.

 In 2009, Wipro Consumer Care and Lighting acquired Yardley from Lornamead for certain markets (Asia, Middle East, Australasia, as well as North and West Africa) for $45.5 million.
 In 2012, Wipro purchased the UK-European division from Lornamead, with the exception of Germany and Austria, where Lornamead remains the owner/rights holder.

-In 2010, Bollywood actress Katrina Kaif was made the brand ambassador for Yardleys in India.
+In 2010, Bollywood actress Katrina Kaif was made the brand ambassador for Yardley in India.

 Royal Warrants

-Yardley has had a long association with the British Royal Family and has been awarded the Royal Warrant of Appointment six times.
+Yardley has had a long association with the British Royal Family and has been awarded the Royal Warrant of Appointment (UK) six times.
 The company has supplied several British monarchs with toiletries.